DSkrzypiec/blogImpl/content/post/smartphone/index.md

 ## Workflow

 After the setup we're ready to write a blog and use Hugo to generate actual website from the source code.
 I'd recommend to do [initial setup](https://gohugo.io/getting-started/quick-start/) of Hugo project on actual PC or laptop.
 In my case I've configured the project and I've put it on my GitHub.
 Next using git I've cloned the project into Termux on my smartphone.
 Now I'm ready to edit or create content of my blog.
 To do that you'll have to use one of terminal-based text editor.
-I use vim.
+I use vim but you can also install either nano or Emacs.
 Once the content is ready you can compile your blog and preview it in your browser on your phone!

 ![img](hugoServer.jpg)